Copacetic (Knuckle Puck album): Release

+Music

+Timothy Monger of AllMusic described the album's sound as "a tuneful blend of classic pop-punk and emo that seemed right at home on the Rise Records label."
+Troy L. Smith of Cleveland.com said the album "embraces the traditional elements of pop-punk" and "expands upon them."
+Punknews.org stated that the album's style contains "subtle new bends in it but more or less sticks to their formula of old."

 Reception

 Critical response

 Reviewing the album for Rock Sound, Jack Rogers said it delivers "the sort of shirt tugging poignancy" the band are known for.
 Rogers mentioned that album shows off "their emotionally dented style" beating their peers.
 Overall, he noted that they "invested every ounce" of themselves to create a "damn fine pop-punk debut."
 Cleveland.com reviewer Troy L. Smith noted that people who liked early 2000s pop punk albums such as Simple Plan's No Pads, No Helmets...Just Balls (2002) and New Found Glory's Sticks and Stones (2002) would enjoy Copacetic.
 Smith wrote that Taylor's vocals was "a nice change of pace" compared to pop punk's typical "whiny vocals".
 Smith ended with making mention of the band taking risks, such as the eight-minute closing track "Untitled".
 AllMusic reviewer Timothy Monger noted the album's sound "[r]anging from blazing, epic emo and pop-punk to slower, more contemplative fare."

 Punknews.org staff member RENALDO69 wrote that the album had "subtle new bends in it" but kept to the band's sound of their EPs.
 RENALDO69 clarified that although this wasn't "a bad thing", the album was weighed down by "too much cookie-cutter and filler".
 They mentioned that the band leaned towards a "more pop side of the punk spectrum", resulting in the album sounding "a bit stagnant."
 AbsolutePunk reviewer Blake Solomon wrote that the group's sound had matured, providing "instrumental denouements" and "actually interesting" slow-paced songs.
 He noted that album did "an admirable job recreating the peaks and valleys of sorrow."
 Solomon mentioned how pop punk was a genre that references the past, while closing with the album being "just as interested in our uncertain futures."